Skip to main content

 1. Define the label and horizon

-• Daily bar: next close-over-close return
+• Daily bar: Predict the next close-over-close return.

-• Weekly bar: 5-day return
+• Weekly bar: Forecast the 5-day return.

 2. Feature engineering (2026 gold standard)